 At Pfizer, Brenda was responsible for launching a product to new specialties and long-term expansion of the smoking cessation category, a high-growth area for the company.
 Brenda designed and presented a complete business analysis for senior management, and ultimately gained their support and approval to move forward with new product development initiatives.

 Brenda graduated magna cum laude from Seton Hall University with a bachelor of science degree.
 She immediately joined Merrell Dow Pharmaceuticals—a predecessor company to Hoechst Marion Roussel Inc., now known as Sanofi—as a sales representative.
-From 1989 through 1997, Brenda worked in various positions, including as a cardiovascular consultant, a managed care specialist, and a sales representative.
+For 8 years, Brenda worked in various positions, including as a cardiovascular consultant, a managed care specialist, and a sales representative.
 She supported a wide range of therapeutic areas, including hypertension, gastroenterology, allergy and inflammation, and diabetes.

-Brenda holds an MBA from Fairleigh Dickinson University, where she concentrated in pharmaceutical studies.
+Brenda also holds an MBA from Fairleigh Dickinson University, where she concentrated in pharmaceutical studies.

 Midland Park, New Jersey